julelang/manual/src/some-questions.md

 }
 ```

 The example above has a negative impact on maintainability.
-However, since your compiler does not allow this, you cannot write such code.
+However, since the compiler does not allow this, you cannot write such code.
 This will encourage you to write more readable and maintainable code like the following;

 ```jule
 fn main() {